Other products

 Do not mix with any other veterinary medicinal product.

-Shelf life of the veterinary medicinal product as packaged for sale:18 months.
-Shelf life after first opening the immediate packaging: 10 hours.
+Shelf life of the veterinary medicinal product as packaged for sale: 18 months

-250 ml or 500 ml multilayer plastic foil bag.
+Bags made of multilayer plastic foil.
 The giving port is closed with a sealed rubber stopper.
+The bag is packed in a zip-lock bag or cardboard box.

 Pack sizes: